cmrnsmrt/cmrnsmrt/README.md

 ## About Me

-- 🖥️ Fourth year Computing Student at Abertay University.
+- 🖥️ Studied Computing at Abertay University (2019-2023).
-- 🕵️ Research Assistant at Abertay University.
+- 🕵️ Previously a Research Assistant at Abertay University.
-- 📈 Currently working in retail sales.
+- 📈 Software Engineer at NCR.

-## Current Projects
+## Recent Projects

 - 👾 Gamified bug bounty portal for Abertay University.
 - ❤️ Honours project researching romance fraud and gamification in education.